 - Three new size options perfect for packaging, collection and storage: 3 liters, 7 liters and 21 liters

 - Nesting ability within one another for minimal storage footprint and efficient shipping

-If you are already an EVault lover, get ready to fall in love with the new EVault redesign, and if you have yet to treat yourself to the best cannabis extract storage system available on the market today, what are you waiting for?
+If you are already an EVault lover, get ready to fall in love with the new EVault redesign.
+Treat yourself to the best cannabis extract storage system available on the market today!
 Don’t put your expensive products at risk with lesser containers.
 Protect your oil with an EVault, the best concentrate storage containers.